jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 $wrapper.append( "..." ); // Easy to reference later...
 ```

-Notice that we've created a reference to the injected wrapper and we're also calling the ´.attr()` method to add any specified attributes to the element.
+Notice that we've created a reference to the injected wrapper and we're also calling the `.attr()` method to add any specified attributes to the element.
 So, in our settings it might be handled like this:

 ```
 var defaults = {